Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 They tell you nothing about the identity of that device, what it does, who made it, or if it even cares that you are talking to it.
 It's not even reliable for sending messages, as J1939 and ISOBUS devices can change address at any time.

-Thus, J1939 and ISO 11783 defined the basic component of a network as a *control function*.
+Thus, J1939 and ISO 11783 define the basic component of a CAN network as a *control function*.

 A control function has an address, but is first and foremost identified by its NAME.